 Cover the dish with foil and bake it for 20 minutes at 350 degrees.
 Then remove the foil and bake it for another 10-15 minutes until the cheese is bubbling and the edges are slightly browned.

 Serve these guys up with some cilantro, hot sauce, sour cream, and cold beer.
 Lots of cold beer.

-These guys have great flavor and I’ve never had an enchilada like it honestly.
+These Squash Enchiladas have great flavor and I’ve never had an enchilada like it honestly.
 The one trick is to make sure you don’t overcook the squash or the filling will be a big on the soggy side.

 I thought these guys tasted really authentic even though I don’t have an ounce of Mexican blood in me!